GSA/ficam-playbooks/_cred/pivi_for_issuers.md

 3. **Technical requirements** – For identity credentials to be interoperable with the federal PIV infrastructure, basic technological requirements must be met.
 4. **Security and auditing** – The boundaries for auditing and compliance requirements require clarification for federal agencies.

-For additional information concerning this document, please contact icam@gsa.gov.
+For additional information concerning this document, please contact icam at gsa.gov.

 # 1. Introduction
 ## 1.1 Background